Aliza-sh/JenkinsTomcatMavenProject/README.md

 1. Generate the project using a Maven archetype:

    ```
-   mvn archetype:generate -DarchetypeArtifactId=maven-archetype-webapp
+   mvn archetype:generate -DarchetypeArtifactId=maven-archetype-appweb
    ```

-2. Add the webapp-runner plugin into the `pom.xml`:
+2. Add the appweb-runner plugin into the `pom.xml`:

    ```
    <build>